jvicentem/big_mrmr/README.md

 `must_included_vars` (Default value `[]`): `List[string]` : List of names of columns that must be included in the solutions.
 These columns must be included in the input dataframe and in the `subset` parameter, if used.

 `max_mins` (Default value `None`): `float` : If different than `None`, the calculation will end after that number of minutes.
 The countdown will start at the beginning of the heaviest part of the code: the calculation of the optimal columns according to MRMR.
+It is advisable to set a value to this parameter, because depending on the number of columns of your DataFrame and on the value of `k`, it may take a very long time to explore all the possible solutions.

 `cache_or_checkp` (Default value `None`): `string` : If different than `None`, it will cache the Spark DataFrame when its value equals `cache` and it will checkpoint the Spark DataFrame when its value equals `checkpoint`.
 Take into account that if you want to checkpoint the Spark DataFrame you will need to set a checkpoint directory (Google this or check the examples to see how).